Gravydigger/blog/src/content/post/arch-install/index.md

 ### Partitioning the disk

 I hope you backed up your data on your drive, cause this step is gonna cause **data loss**.
-First, you'll need to see what device your storage drive is with [fdisk](https://wiki.archlinux.org/title/Fdisk):
+First, you'll need to see what device your storage drive is using [fdisk](https://wiki.archlinux.org/title/Fdisk):

 ```
 # fdisk -l
 ```

-You should see your disk assigned as `/dev/sda` or `/dev/nvme0n1`.
+You should see your disk assigned as something like `/dev/sda` or `/dev/nvme0n1`.
 In my case, it's `/dev/sda`, which I'll be continuing to use for this tutorial.
 ![The output of `fdisk -l` in the CLI](./fdisk.png)

-We'll then want to go into the interactive prompt.
+We'll then want to go into the interactive prompt:

 ```
 # fdisk /dev/sda